railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 	#.
 Click :menuselection:`Downloads` on the menu at the left then, under :guilabel:`Windows Installers`,
 	   :menuselection:`All in One`.

 	#.
 This brings up the demonstration version Windows installer,
 	   currently :program:`openerp-allinone-setup-5.0.0-3`.

 	#.
-Save the file on your PC.
+Save the file on your PC - it's quite a substantial size because it downloads everything including
+	   the PostgreSQL database system, so will take some time.

 To install Open ERP and its database you must be signed in as an Administrator on your PC.
-Double- click the installer file and accept the default parameters on each dialog box this way:
+Double- click the installer file to install it and accept the default parameters on each dialog box as you go.

-.. todo:: - update this below

-	#.
-Run the installer.

-	#.
-Start the installation procedure by clicking :guilabel:`Next` in the installation window.

-	#.
-Accept the GPL license by clicking :guilabel:`I Agree`.

-	#.
-Install Open ERP in the location in :menuselection:`Program Files` that is suggested by the
-	   installer.

-	#.
-Wait two or three minutes for the installation to complete, then click :guilabel:`Next`,

-	#.
-Close the installation window using the middle button :guilabel:`Finish`.
+If you had previously tried to install the all-in-one version of Open ERP, you have to uninstall that first because various elements of a previous installation could interfere with your new installation.
+Make sure that all Tiny ERP, Open ERP and PostgreSQL applications are removed: you're likely to have to restart your PC to finish removing all traces of them.

-The Open ERP client can then be opened, ready to use the Open ERP system.
+The Open ERP client can be opened, ready to use the Open ERP system, once you have completed the all--in-one installation.
 The next step consists of configuring the database, and is covered in the final section of this chapter :ref:`sect-creatingdb`.

 .. index::